alizakidwaii/oscc-ms-subtype-classifier/statement.md

 ## Problem Statement

-Oral/Head and Neck Squamous Cell Carcinoma (OSCC/HNSC) is not molecularly uniform — TCGA's genomic analysis identified four distinct subtypes based on RNA expression patterns: Basal, Mesenchymal, Atypical, and Classical.
-Among these, the Mesenchymal (MS) subtype is associated with a more invasive, EMT-driven phenotype and is generally linked to worse outcomes in the literature.
-Identifying a patient's molecular subtype from gene expression data is something that, done manually, requires specialist knowledge of dozens of marker genes and how their expression patterns interact.
-This project asks a narrower, answerable version of that problem: given a patient's expression values for a defined panel of literature-backed marker genes, can a machine learning model reliably classify the tumor as Mesenchymal versus Other, and can it do so in a way that's explainable rather than a black box?
+Oral/Head and Neck Squamous Cell Carcinoma (OSCC/HNSC) is not the same at the molecular level in every patient.
+TCGA research identified four main subtypes based on their RNA expression patterns: **Basal, Mesenchymal, Atypical, and Classical**.
+Among these, the **Mesenchymal (MS) subtype** is commonly associated with a more invasive and EMT-related nature and has been linked with poorer outcomes in previous studies.

+Identifying the molecular subtype using gene expression data can be difficult because it requires knowledge of many marker genes and how their expression patterns relate to each other.
+Therefore, this project focuses on a simpler and more specific problem: **Can a machine learning model use the expression values of selected marker genes to classify a tumor as Mesenchymal or Other?** The project also aims to understand which genes contribute most to the model's classification, making the prediction easier to interpret.

 ## Scope of the Project

-- Binary classification only: Mesenchymal (MS) vs Other (Basal + Atypical + Classical combined).
-The project does not attempt full 4-class subtyping.
-- Restricted to a curated 35-gene panel grounded in existing literature (EMT/mesenchymal markers, epithelial markers, housekeeping controls) rather than the full ~20,000-gene expression matrix, to keep the model interpretable and avoid the curse of dimensionality on a relatively small (279-patient) real-world cohort.
+* The project performs **binary classification**: Mesenchymal (MS) vs Other, where Other includes Basal, Atypical, and Classical subtypes.
+It does not perform complete four-class classification.
+* A selected **35-gene panel** based on existing literature is used instead of the complete ~20,000-gene expression dataset.
+This keeps the model simpler and more interpretable for the available **279-patient dataset**.
-- Uses real, publicly available TCGA-HNSC data (UCSC Xena expression matrix + the original TCGA Nature 2015 paper's subtype labels), not synthetic or simulated data.
+* The project uses **real, publicly available TCGA-HNSC data**, including the UCSC Xena gene expression data and subtype labels from the original TCGA study.
-- Delivered as a command-line pipeline (data ingestion → preprocessing → training → evaluation → prediction), not a web app or GUI — this was a deliberate choice to keep the project fully scriptable and reproducible from the terminal, per the course's executability requirement.
+* The project is implemented as a **command-line pipeline** covering data input, preprocessing, training, evaluation, and prediction.
+This keeps the system reproducible and suitable for the course requirement of having an executable project.
-- Does not cover model deployment, a clinical decision-support interface, or integration with real hospital systems — this is an academic exercise in applying supervised learning to a real biomedical dataset, not a production diagnostic tool.
+* This is an **academic proof-of-concept** and does not include clinical deployment, hospital-system integration, or a clinical decision-support interface.
+It is not intended to be used as a diagnostic tool.

 ## Target Users

-- **Primary (for this course submission):** the course evaluator/grader, assessing whether the project correctly applies supervised ML concepts (classification, cross-validation, feature importance, evaluation metrics) to a real dataset.
+* **Primary users:** The course evaluator or grader, who will assess how well the project applies supervised machine learning concepts such as classification, cross-validation, feature importance, and evaluation metrics.
-- **Illustrative real-world users (the scenario the project is modelled on):** bioinformatics researchers or lab technicians who have gene expression data for a patient sample and want a fast, explainable first-pass classification of molecular subtype, to help prioritize samples for further clinical or research follow-up.
-This project is a proof of concept for that kind of tool — not a validated clinical instrument.
+* **Possible real-world users:** Bioinformatics researchers or laboratory technicians who have gene expression data and want a quick, explainable first-level prediction of the molecular subtype.
+The results could help in deciding which samples may need further research or clinical investigation.

 ## High-Level Features

-- Ingests and merges two real public data sources (TCGA gene expression + TCGA subtype labels) into one clean, validated dataset
+* Combines **TCGA gene expression data and subtype labels** into a clean and validated dataset.
-- Trains a Random Forest classifier with stratified 5-fold cross-validation
+* Trains a **Random Forest classifier** using stratified 5-fold cross-validation.
-- Evaluates the model on a held-out test set with standard classification metrics (accuracy, precision, recall, F1, ROC-AUC) plus visual outputs (confusion matrix, ROC curve, feature importance)
+* Evaluates the model using **accuracy, precision, recall, F1-score, and ROC-AUC**, along with a confusion matrix, ROC curve, and feature-importance visualization.
-- Predicts the subtype of a new patient from a CSV of gene expression values, returning the predicted class, class probabilities, and the top genes driving that individual prediction
-- Validates all input data (training dataset and new patient CSVs) against an expected schema, so malformed input is rejected with a clear error rather than silently producing a wrong prediction
-- Logs every pipeline run to a log file for traceability
+* Accepts a new patient's gene expression data in CSV format and predicts whether the sample belongs to the **Mesenchymal or Other** category.
+* Provides **class probabilities and important genes** that contributed to the prediction.
+* Checks the input files against the expected format and gives an error if the data is incorrect.
+* Maintains a **log file** for tracking each pipeline run.